 Sarah Myers is the Executive Director of the Colorado Lawyer Assistance Program.
 She earned her B.A. at the University of Richmond, M.A. at Naropa University, and J.D. at the University of Denver.
 She is a Colorado licensed attorney, licensed marriage and family therapist, and licensed addiction counselor.
 Ms. Myers is also a licensed post-graduate level teacher and certified trauma and abuse psychotherapist.
 She has over 20 years of experience specializing in stress management, psychoneuroimmunology, compassion fatigue, professional burnout, and behavioral health issues for legal professionals as a program director, therapist, clinical supervisor, educator, and author.

-Amy Kingery is the Outreach and Volunteer Manager for the Colorado Lawyer Assistance Program.
+Amy Kingery is the Education & Outreach Manager for the Colorado Lawyer Assistance Program.
 She received her BA from the University of Hawai’i-Hilo and her MSW and MBA from Newman University.
 Ms. Kingery is a Colorado licensed clinical social worker and licensed addiction counselor.
 She is a Colorado native with over 15 years of experience serving individuals, families and professionals working within the intersections of the courts, child welfare, behavioral health and trauma.